Skip to content

 (get-in effects [:db :todos :last])))))

 Hand-build the coeffects map (:db, the declared :rf.cofx/requires leaves flat, :event if the body reads it) and assert on the returned effects map:db, :fx, any reserved effect.
 This is the cheapest event-handler test: it bypasses interceptor assembly, drain, and commit entirely, isolating the fold's logic the way Pattern 4 isolates a transition.
-Reach for it for a pure reducer whose logic is the whole point; reach for the dispatch-driven form (Pattern 1 / §Asserting on effects) when the test needs the real coeffect assembly, interceptor chain, or :fx cascade to run.
+Reach for it for a pure reducer whose logic is the whole point; reach for the dispatch-driven form (Pattern 1 / §Asserting on effects) when the test needs the real coeffect assembly, interceptor chain, or :fx perform stage to run.

 HTTP test surfaces — single namespace